-Do you need to reapply for the FAFSA every semester?
+Do you need to submit the FAFSA every semester?

-In order to remain eligible for financial aid, you need to reapply for the Free Application for Federal Student Aid (FAFSA) for every year you’re enrolled in school.
+In order to remain eligible for financial aid, you need to resubmit the Free Application for Federal Student Aid (FAFSA) for every year you’re enrolled in school.
 However, it’s not necessary to reapply every semester — your yearly application will cover both semesters.

 With that said, even if you don’t need money until later in the school year, it’s important to reapply or renew as soon as you can and not wait until the deadline, as some forms of aid are first come, first served.